 For the second set of experiments, presented in Sec.
 6.2.2, we computed the accuracy on labeled pixels of our two best configurations (no regularizations, with and without depth inputs) on each of our 64 test frames.
 We did the same for FoldIt for comparison, in order to study the variation of these methods on different types of frames.
-We present these results in Sec.
-6.2.2.
+As these experiments evaluate accuracy over the population of frames, which is a continuous-valued quantity, it is not possible to use the metrics from section 6.1.1.
+Instead, we consider the distribution of accuracies over the population of frames, presented in Fig. 5.